-The City's budget process begins in the middle of the preceding fiscal year as departments prepare their budgets and seek any required approval thereof by the applicable City board or commission.
+The City's budget process begins in the middle of the preceding fiscal year as departments prepare their budgets and seek approval thereof by the various City commissions.
 Departmental budgets are consolidated by the Controller, and then transmitted to the Mayor no later than the first working day of March.
-Next the Mayor is required to submit a proposed budget for selected departments, based on criteria set forth in the Administrative Code, to the Board of Supervisors on the first working day of May.
-On or before the first working day of June, the Mayor is required to submit the complete (all departments) budget to the Board of Supervisors.
-The Mayor presented the complete fiscal year 2006-07 proposed budget on May 31, 2006.
+Pursuant to the Administrative Code the Mayor is required to submit a proposed budget for selected enterprise departments to the Board on May 1, thereby providing the Board with additional time to review departmental budgets.
+The Mayor is required to submit the complete (all departments) budget to the Board on June 1.